It's about building bridges instead of walls

-The Saanich Gulf Islands Green Party is made up of volunteers that believe in a new democracy that values the citizens of this earth and the ecosystem on which they depend.
+The Saanich Gulf Islands Green Party is made up of volunteers who believe in a new democracy that values the citizens of this earth and the ecosystem on which they depend.
 We engage communities of volunteers to influence change in Ottawa.
-We wish to ensure Elizabeth is re-elected and continues to serve this riding!
-Please join our efforts by joining signing up as a volunteer or making a donation.
+You can support our efforts by joining our volunteer team or helping to fund our activities.

 For more details on the Green Party of Canada platform, see Vision Green.